mbaumer/us_hep_funding/docs/_states/PA.md

 [Back to top](#top)
 ## PA-11 -- Rep. Lloyd Smucker (R) -- [Wikipedia](https://en.wikipedia.org/wiki/PA-11)
 ### Committees
-Lloyd Smucker is the #1 Democrat on the House Subcommittee on Higher Education and Workforce Development
+Lloyd Smucker is the #1 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```